Paulmicha/css-organization/README.md

 CSS organization
 ================

-This is an example of CSS organization using PostCSS.
+This repository is meant to provide context in the form of a case study to evaluate and discuss the design of an [open-source reusable component library](https://github.com/reusable-components) (ex: [@mikaelsandin's series of articles](https://medium.com/building-a-component-library) for the *City of Gothenburg*), aiming at accelerating the building of design systems (ex: [GE’s Predix Design System](https://medium.com/ge-design/ges-predix-design-system-8236d47b0891)).

 The source code included in this repository is generously allowed to be made publicly available under the MIT license by [Chouette - Institut de français](https://www.chouette.net.br/).

-This repository is only meant to provide context in the form of a case study to evaluate and discuss the design of an [open-source reusable component library](https://github.com/reusable-components) (ex: [@mikaelsandin's series of articles](https://medium.com/building-a-component-library) for the *City of Gothenburg*), with the objective of laying the fondations of an elaborate design system (ex: [GE’s Predix Design System](https://medium.com/ge-design/ges-predix-design-system-8236d47b0891)).
+It also serves as an example of CSS organization using PostCSS.

 ## Tools